BioJulia/Bio.jl/docs/src/man/seq.md

 ## Sequence search

-Several kinds of on-line search functions are provided.
+Three kinds of on-line search functions are provided:

+1. Exact search
+2. Approximate search
+3. Regular expression search

+These are all specialized for biological sequences and ambiguities of symbols are considered.

 ### Exact search